-He never has, never would, and probably never will.
+He never has, and probably never will.

 I mean sure, I could — and do — occasionally splurge on the services of a professional photographer friend of mine.
 Her pictures of our family are beautiful and I truly treasure each and every one.
 But that’s not the point.
 The point is that I wish my husband was so moved by the sight of me with our children that he would immediately want to capture the image for posterity.
 I wish he found the ordinary family moments as transcendently magical as I do and, like I do, wanted to make sure he could freeze them in time.
 The fact he doesn’t leads me to one of two conclusions, neither of which is all that heartwarming: (1) he doesn’t find the ordinary family moments transcendently magical, or, (2) he’s lazy.
 Take your pick!

 I know I’m being a bit hard on him here.
 The truth is, I truly love taking pictures.
 I take genuine joy in documenting the ins and outs of our days, and I spend much more time with the kids than my husband does, which means there’s much more photojournalistic opportunity.
 Plus I love sharing the photos with my sisters, parents and friends — no gif or meme will ever be as rewarding to me as using a real-life child picture to punctuate a point.
 And, to be totally honest, I don’t always like looking at pictures of myself.
 I tend to zero in on the bags under my eyes, my roots, my double-chin.
 I always look so tired.

 Despite all this, though, it does make me sad to think of how few pictures my children will have of us together.